ninegua/reversi/docs/index.md

 }
 ```

-When the start function is called (from an async context), it will try to retrieve *"put.mp3"* file from the remote canister.
+When the start function is called (from an async context), it will try to retrieve the file *"put.mp3"* from the remote canister.
-On a successful retrieval, it uses Javascript facility *AudioContext* to decode the audio data and initialize the global variable *putsound*.
+On a successful retrieval, it uses a JS facility *AudioContext* to decode the audio data and initialize the global variable *putsound*.

 A call to *playAudio(putsound)* will play the actual sound if *putsound* has been properly initialized: